 - In Henchmen for Hire this trope is played in an unusual way

-- The main characters, who are a trio of henchmen, don't really think badly of the superhero community, and even refuse to fight superheroes if they can help it, but one of them actually contacted a hero because the villain they signed up with was going to far to fast in his book, and she was a little Ax Cray
+- The main characters, who are a trio of henchmen, don't really think badly of the superhero community, and even refuse to fight superheroes if they can help it, but one of them actually contacted a hero because the villain they signed up with was going too far too fast in his book, and she was a little Ax-Crazy.

 - Jenn from Sturgeon's Law is this trope in a nutshell (except on a team of Villain Protagonists).